Pictorial and apictorial polygonal jigsaw puzzles from arbitrary number of crossing cuts: Puzzle reconstruction under noisy conditions

-\item Each two consecutive matings that ``enter'' a piece $p$ though its $e_p^j$ edge, "exist" the same piece through an adjacent edge $e_p^{(j-1) \mod N_p}$, where $N_p$ is the number of $p$'s edges (and also vertices; cf. Sec.~\ref{sec:the_puzzle}).
-In other words, it ``exits'' through an edge immediately \textit{counterclockwise} to $e_p^j$ along the piece border.
-See edges $e_{B}^4$ and $e_{B}^3$ in Fig.~\ref{fig:her_loops}B for an example.
+\item[Cond 2:] If a mating in the loop ``enters'' a piece $p$ though its $e_p^i$ edge, the consecutive mating ``exists'' the same piece through the adjacent edge $e_p^j=e_p^{(i-1) \mod N_p}$, where $N_p$ is the number of $p$'s edges (and also vertices; cf. Sec.~\ref{sec:the_puzzle}).
+In other words, it ``exits'' through an edge immediately \textit{counterclockwise} to $e_p^i$ along the piece border.
+See edges $e_{B}^4$ and $e_{B}^3$ in Fig.~\ref{fig:0loops}B for an example.

-\item The loop begins and ends with the same piece.
-This is true by definition as both the first and last matings contain the same edge of piece $p_A$
+\item[Cond 3:] The loop begins and ends with the same piece.
+This is in fact true by the definition in Eq.~\ref{eq:4_tuple_loop} as both the first and last matings contain the same edge of piece $p_A$.